tanupoo/fiapy/README.md

     % fiapy.py
     ~~~~

-the default port number is 18880.
+The default port number is 18880.
-if you want to see the debug message, you add "-d 99" as the parameter.
+If you want to see the debug message, you add "-d 99" as the parameter.

+If you want to use the IEEE1888.3 security, you simply add "-s" option.

+    ~~~~
+    % fiapy.py -s
+    ~~~~

+The default port number is 18883.

+It's not allowed to use both secure and non-secure mode in same time.

 ### fiapClient.py